 Wellbeing is a positive state where we feel and function well.
-Whatever our starting point, we can all move in this direction and the online courses at College of Wellbeing .com are designed to help us do that.
+Whatever our starting point, we can all move in this direction.

 Resilience is our ability to withstand, deal with and/or recover from difficult situations.
 It includes our ability to make the best of things, cope with stress and rise to the occasion.
 We all have this ability, though maybe not always as much as we’d like.
-Research has shown that training in resilience reduces our risk of depression and anxiety; becoming better at coping with setbacks and bumpy patches helps us get more from life.
+Research has shown that training in resilience reduces our risk of depression, anxiety and stress-related harm, while becoming better at coping with adversity helps us get more from life.
 With the times of uncertainty we live in, this is a much needed skill.